-Exterior doors come in various price points, in different materials, in many styles and with countless features.
-You can have a front door custom-made for your home or select a 'stock' door.
-With all of these options, how do you choose the right front door for your home?
+Exterior doors are available at various price points, in different materials, in many styles, and with countless features.
+You can have a front door custom-made for your home or select a "stock" door.
+With all these options, how do you choose the right front door for your home?

-A front door must be able to withstand the elements year-round and still look good, so choosing the correct material for your climate is key.
+A front door must be able to withstand the elements year-round and still look good, so picking the correct material for your climate is key.
 You should also look for a door that meets or exceeds the ENERGY STAR guidelines, which will help you save on heating and cooling costs for your home.
-Exterior doors are made of wood, fiberglass composite or steel.
-Here are the pros and cons of each type of material:
+Exterior doors are made of wood, fiberglass composite, or steel.
+Here are the pros and cons for each type of material.

-Front doors made of wood offer beauty and versatility as they can be made from fir, pine, mahogany, maple, oak, cherry, walnut, alder or other types.
-Each species has a range of characteristics, like grain, color and sap content, that contribute to its unique appearance and performance.
+Front doors made of wood offer beauty and versatility as they can be made from fir, pine, mahogany, maple, oak, cherry, walnut, alder, and more.
+Each species has a range of characteristics, like grain, color, and sap content that contribute to its unique appearance and performance.

-Exterior wood doors are available in pre-made or 'stock' versions, or you can have one custom-made for your home.
+Exterior wood doors are available in pre-made or "stock" versions, or you can have one custom-made for your home.
 Many stock wood doors are wood veneer over an engineered wood core.
-This type of construction minimizes warping, expansion and contraction that happens in solid wood doors.
+This type of construction minimizes warping, expansion, and contraction that happen in solid wood doors.

 Be aware that exterior doors made of wood can be expensive and will require maintenance.
-The wood must be regularly refinished - stained or painted - and sealed properly to preserve its natural beauty.
+The wood must be regularly refinished with stain or paint, and sealed properly to preserve its natural beauty.

 Stained Wood Door